-How is your brand doing at the minute?
-Do you know how its current performance compares to how it was six months ago?
-A year ago?
-What about 5 years ago?
-If you don’t know the answer, then it’s time to take up brand tracking.
+How is your brand performing at the moment?
+Do you know how its current performance compares to that of six months ago… a year ago?
+What about five years ago?

 What Is Brand Tracking?